malowana/udacity-starbucks/README.md

 <b> 1.
 Description </b><br>
 This project is a part of Udacity course.
 The aim of this project was to analyze Purchasing decissions of Starbucks clients.

-In [feature_engineering.ipynb](https://github.com/malowana/udacity-starbucks/blob/main/feature_engineering.ipynb) I familiarized with json files, created new features and joined all files to one. <br>
+In [feature_engineering.ipynb](https://github.com/malowana/udacity-starbucks/blob/main/feature%20engineering.ipynb) I familiarized with json files, created new features and joined all files to one. <br>
 In [Starbucks_analysis.ipynb](https://github.com/malowana/udacity-starbucks/blob/main/Starbucks_analysis.ipynb) I made an analysis used in the Medium article.  <br>
+In [modelling.ipynb](https://github.com/malowana/udacity-starbucks/blob/main/modelling.ipynb) I built ML models, which predict if offer will be completed by customer or not.
+The best model - XGBoost with default parameters received precission of 0.73 <br>
  <br>

 <b> 2.
 Dependencies </b><br>
 Needed libraries: <br>
-NumPy, Pandas, Matplotlib, Math <br>
+NumPy, Pandas, Matplotlib, Math, sklearn, eli5<br>
 <br>

 <b> 3.
 Program execution </b><br>